Wowgreat/Documents_reading_notes/ComputerSystem/LongSentences.md

 - **When these instructions have registers as destinations, two conventions arise for what happens to the remaining bytes in the register for instructions that generate less than 8 bytes.**
+- **As a consequence, it follows what can be seen as a minimalist strategy, implementing only as much of the above set of mechanisms as is required for each particular procedure.**
 -